 High fives all around, right?

-If we counted all the time we spent playing video games and watching television episodes, how many hours could we account for?
-Furthermore, what useful projects could we accomplish with these spare hours?
+How many hours could we account for if we counted all our time playing video games and watching television episodes?
+Furthermore, what worthwhile projects could we accomplish with these spare hours?

 When my husband and I decided to stop watching television, we managed to get our finances in order because we had so much spare time.
 My husband often says we would never have done it if we’d been watching television like we were before.

 Often video games are heavily researched by psychologists to make us keep coming back and wasting more time.
-Many psychologists are paid good money by social media and computer gaming companies to formulate plans to keep our eyes glued to the screen for as many hours as they can diddle us out of…and they do a stellar job!
+Social media and computer gaming companies pay many psychologists good money to formulate plans to keep our eyes glued to the screen for as many hours as they can diddle us out of…and they do a stellar job!

 - we spend the most amount of screen-time in front of a TV – even more on weekends